-Here, to express that the type Fish should belong to the object a, we use the type selection a.Fish.
+Here, to express that the type Fish should belong to the object a, we use the path-dependent type a.Fish.
 The type a.Fish is then used as a refinement of List's element type A. In this way, the list can contain only the fish that are allowed in the aquarium a.